Tipu Sultan: Death

 Tipu Sultan confronts his opponents during the Siege of Srirangapatna.

 Horatio Nelson defeated François-Paul Brueys D'Aigalliers at the Battle of the Nile in Egypt in 1798.
 Three armies marched into Mysore in 1799—one from Bombay and two British, one of which included Arthur Wellesley.
 They besieged the capital Srirangapatna in the Fourth Mysore War.
 There were more than 60,000 soldiers of the British East India Company, approximately 4,000 Europeans and the rest Indians; while Tipu Sultan's forces numbered only around 30,000.
-The betrayal by Tipu Sultan's ministers in working with the British and weakening the walls to make an easy path for the British.
+The betrayal by Tipu Sultan's ministers in working with the British and in weakening the walls, made an easy path for the besieging armies.
 The death of Tipu Sultan led British General Harris to exclaim "Now India is ours."

 When the British broke through the city walls, French military advisers told Tipu Sultan to escape via secret passages and to fight the rest of the wars from other forts, but he refused.
 Tipu famously said "Better to live one day as a tiger than a thousand years as a sheep".